willstMSFT/microsoft-365-docs/microsoft-365/syntex/content-assembly-setup.md

 ## Set up content assembly

-After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), content assembly will be automatically set up and enabled for all SharePoint sites.
+After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), content assembly is automatically set up and enabled for all SharePoint sites.

 ## Manage sites